Prime Minister Modi invites more Spanish investments in India during talks with PM Sanchez in Italy | Law-Order

 Prime Minister Modi invites more Spanish investments in India during talks with PM Sanchez in Italy

-Prime Minister Narendra Modi on Sunday invited more investments from Spain in Indias infrastructure projects as he met his Spanish counterpart Pedro Sanchez on the sidelines of the G20 summit here and exchanged views on regional and global issues of mutual interest, including the situation in Afghanistan and the Indo-Pacific.
+Prime Minister Narendra Modi on Sunday invited more investments from Spain in Indias infrastructure projects as he met his Spanish counterpart Pedro Sanchez on the sidelines of the G20 summit here and exchanged views on the robust bilateral ties, regional and global issues of mutual interest, including the situation in Afghanistan and the Indo-Pacific.

 - Country: